Oscillations of dark matter halos in galaxies and their effects on motion of stars: Relative oscillations of two misaligned spherical galactic components

-We begin with a simplified model consisting of two spherically symmetric mass distributions representing baryonic and dark matter components of a galaxy.
-Each component is treated as a self-gravitating fluid with equilibrium density profiles $\rho_b(r)$ and $\rho_d(r)$, respectively.
+We begin with a simplified model consisting of two spherically symmetric mass distributions representing matter (stars and cold gas clouds) and dark matter components of a galaxy.
+Each component is treated as a self-gravitating fluid with equilibrium density profiles $\rho_m(r)$ for matter and $\rho_d(r)$ for dark matter, respectively.
 In equilibrium, the two components are concentric, sharing a common center of mass.
-We now consider a small relative displacement $\boldsymbol{\delta}$ between their centers, such that $|\boldsymbol{\delta}| \ll R_b, R_d$, where $R_b$ and $R_d$ denote the characteristic radii of the baryonic and dark matter distributions.
+We now consider a small relative displacement $\boldsymbol{\delta}$ between their centers, such that $|\boldsymbol{\delta}| \ll R_m, R_d$, where $R_m$ and $R_d$ denote the characteristic radii of the matter and dark matter distributions.
 The aim of this section is to derive the restoring force and oscillation frequency of this relative displacement mode.

-In the leading-order approximation, we ignore internal dynamics in both dark matter halo and in the baryonic matter component and focus on the relative dynamics of these two masses.
+In the leading-order approximation, we ignore deformations of density profiles of the matter and dark matter components and disregard internal dynamics in these components.
+We focus on their relative dynamics.